gwenshap/DBD-Oracle/README.help.txt

 Do not use GNU as or GNU ld on Solaris.
 Delete or rename them, they are just bad news.
 In the words of John D Groenveld <groenvel@cse.psu.edu>:
-Run, dont walk, to your console and 'mv /opt/gnu/bin/as /opt/gnu/bin/gas;
+Run, don't walk, to your console and 'mv /opt/gnu/bin/as /opt/gnu/bin/gas;
 mv /opt/gnu/bin/ld /opt/gnu/bin/gld'.
 You can add -v to the gcc command in the Makefile to see what GCC is using.